Brendan Rodgers Preview, Player Props: Rockies vs. Cubs

 Brendan Rodgers At The Plate

-- Rodgers is hitting .208 with five doubles, a triple and six walks.
+- Rodgers is batting .208 with five doubles, a triple and six walks.

-- In 27 games played this season, he has not hit a home run.
+- In 27 games played this year, he has not hit a home run.

-- Rodgers has had at least one RBI in 25.9% of his games this year (seven of 27), with two or more RBI three times (11.1%).
-He has also accounted for three or more of his team's runs in one contest.
+- Rodgers has picked up an RBI in 25.9% of his games this season, with two or more RBI in 11.1% of his games.
+He has also produced three or more runs in one contest.

 - In nine games this year (33.3%), he has scored, including multiple runs twice.